deanamgds19/ucla-datares-athletics/README.md

 # Analyzing Compliance with Surveys and Athletic Tests

-Analyzed compliance and provided recommendations to increase compliance regarding surveys and athletic tests both within and amongst Men and Women's UCLA athletic teams.
+Analyzed compliance, created visualizations, and provided recommendations to increase compliance regarding surveys and athletic tests both within and amongst Men and Women's UCLA athletic teams.